 "Star Collector" was a longtime feature in Monkee Business Fanzine.
 Monkees collector and author Ed Reilly would break down a wide range of Monkees memorabilia, including everything from toys, trading cards, records, and much more.
 In this column, Ed examines various Monkeemobile collectibles.
 For easier reading, click on each image to enlarge.

-Here are The Monkees in an MG...an early attempt at a group car and pre-Monkeemobile.
+Here The Monkees pose in a MG, an initial attempt at a group car and pre-Monkeemobile.
 Gretsch guitars were already in full supply!
-This picture was taken right after the pilot was sold.

 A promotional tour for The Monkees television series was launched in Hollywood on September 1, 1966 with a private reception at Screen Gems.
 The picture below shows Micky, Davy, Peter and Mike inside the Monkeemobile at some point during the festivities.

 This is an early design of the Monkeemobile by Dean Jeffries.
 It included a trailer that would open up and form a stage.
 The idea was that The Monkees would have their instruments in the trailer and could stop at any location to perform on a moment's notice.
 The trailer was never used as the idea was later scrapped altogether.

 Here's a passage from Micky's 1993 autobiography, I'm a Believer, about the original setup of the Monkeemobile (thanks to Naked Persimmon!):